xHeXifx/MSFSRouteCreator/README.md

 - Real world fleet applies, airlines which dont fly the A380 wont return any valid flights when selecting the A380.
 - The majority of flight numbers will be invalid in a real world scenario, theres like 600 airlines and finding logic for them would be hell.
 - I do plan on adding more aircraft, i mainly use the A320N and the A380 so haven't added more.
+- VATSIM controller data is fetched in real-time but may be inaccurate.
+Always verify on [vatsim-radar](https://vatsim-radar.com/) for the most up to date information.
+- The Airline Finder uses fuzzy matching for ICAO codes, making it easier to search even with minor typos.

 ## Data Structure